OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

-The following illustration shows how you can call a function you've created with JavaScript or Typescript.
-In this example, the custom function is a clock, designed by the company Contoso.
-Entering `=CONTOSO.CLOCK` gives you the present time, which updates itself once every second.
+The following illustration shows your workbook calling a function you've created with JavaScript or Typescript.
+In this example, the custom function is a clock.
+Entering `=CONTOSO.CLOCK` gives you the present time, which updates itself once every second. `CONTOSO` is an optional namespace added to better identify the CLOCK function from possible other CLOCK functions in other add-ins.

 <img alt="animated image showing an end user inserting the CONTOSO.CLOCK custom function into a cell of an Excel worksheet" src="../images/ClockFunction.gif" />